Categorize and randomize: a permissive model of stochastic choice: A generalization

+Clearly, \scc{} is obtained as a special case under the restriction that $\omega_A(i, \pi(A)) \ = \ \omega_B(i, \pi(B))$ for all $A, B \in \X$ such that $\pi(A) = \pi(B)$.
+As for \scc, a stochastic choice can be with weak categorization with respect to multiple partitions.
+Nonetheless, in virtue of the greater flexibility of the model, multiple coarsest partitions can be outlined.

-By employing a family of choices $\{\omega_A\}_{A \in \X}$, each indexed by a menu, Definition~\ref{DEF:generallyresolvable} allows displays of erratic behavior in choices \textit{among} and \textit{within} categories, as long as items are consistently classified and conditional choices $\{\sigma_i\}_{i \in I}$ are preserved.
+Further, by employing a family of choices $\{\omega_A\}_{A \in \X}$, each indexed by a menu, Definition~\ref{DEF:weakcategorization} allows displays of erratic behavior in choices \textit{among} and \textit{within} classes, as long as items are consistently classified and conditional choices $\{\sigma_i\}_{i \in I}$ are fixed.
 This feature informs the structure of the model.
-Instances of be menu-dependence in the choice of a class include several well-documented phenomena:
+Instances of menu-dependence in the choice of a class include several well-documented phenomena, such as choice overload \citep{Chernevetal2015, IyengarLepper2000}, associationistic salience \citep{LiTang2016} and reference dependence \citep{Barbos2010}.